apache/trafficcontrol/docs/source/api/cdns_name_health.rst

 Response Structure
 ------------------
-:cachegroups:  An array of objects describing the health of each Cache Group
+:cachegroups:  An array of objects describing the health of each :term:`Cache Group`

-	:name:    The name of the Cache Group
+	:name:    The name of the :term:`Cache Group`
-	:offline: The number of OFFLINE caches in the Cache Group
+	:offline: The number of OFFLINE caches in the :term:`Cache Group`
-	:online:  The number of ONLINE caches in the Cache Group
+	:online:  The number of ONLINE caches in the :term:`Cache Group`

-:totalOffline: Total number of OFFLINE caches across all Cache Groups which are assigned to the CDN defined by the ``name`` request path parameter
+:totalOffline: Total number of OFFLINE caches across all :term:`Cache Group`\ s which are assigned to the CDN defined by the ``name`` request path parameter
-:totalOnline:  Total number of ONLINE caches across all Cache Groups which are assigned to the CDN defined by the ``name`` request path parameter
+:totalOnline:  Total number of ONLINE caches across all :term:`Cache Group`\ s which are assigned to the CDN defined by the ``name`` request path parameter

 .. code-block:: http
 	:caption: Response Example